neftjs/neft/Contribute.md

 - [Travis CI](https://travis-ci.org/Neft-io/neft) - all unit tests,
 - [AppVeyor](https://ci.appveyor.com/project/KrysKruk/neft) - all unit tests running on Windows,
 - [SauceLabs](https://saucelabs.com) - all unit tests running on all supported platforms and various devices.

+These tools may help you write better and well-tested code.